theleveragedguess/algorist/part_1/chapter_5/README.md

 A graph $G=(V,E)$ is defined on a set of _vertices $V$_, and contains a set of _edges $E$_.

-* _Undirected vs. Directed_, a $G=(V,E)$ is _undirected_ if _edge_ $(x,y) \in E$ implies that $(y,x)$ is also in $E$.
+* _Undirected vs. Directed_—  A $G=(V,E)$ is _undirected_ if _edge_ $(x,y) \in E$ implies that $(y,x)$ is also in $E$.
 If not we say that the graph is _directed_.
-* _Weighted vs. Unweighted_, each edge (or vertex) in a _weighted_ graph $G$ is assigned a numerical value, or weight.
+* _Weighted vs. Unweighted_—  Each edge (or vertex) in a _weighted_ graph $G$ is assigned a numerical value, or weight.
 In _unweighted_ graphs, there is not cost distinction between various edges and vertices.
-* _Simple vs. Non_simple_, certain types of edges complicate the task of working with graphs.
+* _Simple vs. Non-simple_—  Certain types of edges complicate the task of working with graphs.
 A _self-loop_ is an edge $(x,x)$ involving only one vertex.
 An $(x,y)$ is a _multiedge_ if it occurs more thant once in the graph. _Simple_ graphs have none of those, while _non-simple_ graphs won't shy away in boasting some or many of them.
-* _Sparse vs Dense_, Graphs are _sparse_ when only a small fraction of the possible vertex paris actually have edges defined between them.
+* _Sparse vs Dense_—  Graphs are _sparse_ when only a small fraction of the possible vertex pairs actually have edges defined between them.
 Graphs where a large fraction of the vertex pairs define edges are called _dense_.
 Typically dense graphs have a quadratic number of edges, while sparse graphs are linear in size.
-* _Cyclic vs. Acyclic_, an _acyclic_ graph does not contain any cycles, while _cyclic_ graphs will do.
+* _Cyclic vs. Acyclic_—  An _acyclic_ graph does not contain any cycles, while _cyclic_ graphs will do.
 * _Embedded vs. Topological_, a graph is _embedded_ if the vertices and edges are assigned geometric positions.
-Thus, any drawing of a graph is an _embedding, which may or may not have algorithmic significance. _Topological_ graphs are built and dependant of one embedding.
+Thus, any drawing of a graph is an _embedding_, which may or may not have algorithmic significance. _Topological_ graphs are built and dependant of one embedding.
-* Implicit vs. Explicit_, certain graphs are not explicitly constructed and then traversed, but built as we use them, by querying each vertex to construct what he needs to construct so that we proceed.
-Those are called _implicit_ graphs, as opposite to _Explicit_ graphs that are well built and fully known and stored.
+* _Implicit vs. Explicit_—  Certain graphs are not explicitly constructed and then traversed, but built as we use them, by querying each vertex to construct what he needs to construct so that we proceed.
+Those are called _implicit_ graphs, as opposite to _explicit_ graphs that are well built and fully known and stored.
-* Labeled vs. Unlabeled_, each vertex is assigned a unique name or identifier in a _labeled_ graph to distinguish it from all other vertices.
+* _Labeled vs. Unlabeled_—  Each vertex is assigned a unique name or identifier in a _labeled_ graph to distinguish it from all other vertices.
 In _unlabeled_ graphs, no such distinctions have been made.

 __Graphs can be used to model a wide variety of structures and relationships.
 Graph-theoretic terminology gives us a language to talk about them.__